Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 Scalar multiplication
 ---------------------

+Note:
-.. note:: Vectors represent both direction and magnitude.
+ Vectors represent both direction and magnitude.
 A value
           representing only magnitude is called a **scalar**.

 A vector can be multiplied by a **scalar**: